adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 categories: css
 ---

 CSS preprocessors are meant to help the development of CSS.
-However, there are many disadvantages to using CSS preprocessors, some of which actually hinder CSS development.
-In this article, I talk about the disadavantages and suggest ways in which to survive (or should I say?) thrive without a CSS preprocessor.
+However, there are many disadvantages to using CSS preprocessors causing development issues.
+In this article, I talk about the issues and suggest ways in which to survive (or should I say thrive?) without a CSS preprocessor.

 ## Issues

 ### Debugging

-Due to having a compilation step, source files aren't interpreted directly by the browser, which causes a significant cognitive burden when trying to debug styling.
-One option is to use source maps but that requires effort to setup and they only work in a limited set of "modern" browsers.
-Developers who care about users typically test in "older" browsers.
-The second option is to hunt down portions of style rules and selectors which is certainly *not* fun.
-As *debugging is twice as hard as programming*, this is a deal breaker for me.
-If this isn't enough to convince you please read on.
+Due to having a compilation step, source files aren't interpreted directly by the browser, which causes significant cognitive burden when trying to debug.
+One solution is to use source maps but this requires setup and this only works in a limited set of *modern* browsers.
+Developers who care about users also test in *older* browsers.
+The second "solution" is to hunt down styles, perhaps by searching codebases for certain abstracts of rules/selectors; this is certainly not fun or easy.
+As *debugging is twice as hard as programming*, this is a deal breaker for me and, if at this point *you* aren't convinced, then please read on.

-### More tooling
+### Tooling

 Extra tooling (CLI, GUI, plugins) is required.
-Developers shouldn't be *too* constrained in their choice of development setups and with every tool added, there is something that needs setting up, working with, upgrading and maintaining - this increases the chance of issues that need attention.
+Developers shouldn't be *too* constrained in their choice of development setups and with every tool added, there is something that needs setting up, working with, upgrading and maintaining which increases the chance of issues.

-### Even more tooling
+### More tooling

 CSS linters and text editor highlighting (CLI or plugins) are commonly available.
 CSS preprocessors are not *as* readily available.
-The best case scenario is they are available, and in this case they need setting up and hopefully the rules can be shared acrossed different developers setups.
-Worst case scenario is your favourite editor doesn't have the tooling you require.
+If they *are* available, they need setting up (and and hopefully the linting rules can be shared across the team efficiently).
+If they aren't available then I don't know - find another editor, forget about linting, enjoy pain.

 ### Compilation time.

-I have experienced and heard many [?] stories [?] with regards to compilation.
 Compilation times can be quick but they can also be *very* slow.
-And it's easy to make them slow.
 CLI tends to be faster but still not fast enough; I have frequently found myself *saving* and *refreshing* before compilation time finishes; even on a well architected project, using the latest Macbook Pro, with a Solid State HD.
-Your mileage may vary.
+I am not the only one but *your* mileage may vary.

 ### Saving generated files or not

-Whilst I am firmly in the camp that you *shouldn't* save generated files to source control, I (and I am not the only one to) have experienced opinions to the contrary [[0](#ref0)] and you have to jump through the hoops of Concenus Driven Development [[1](#ref1)].
+Whilst I am firmly believe that you *shouldn't* save generated files to source control, I (and I am not the only one to) have experienced opinions to the contrary [[0](#ref0)] and in this case Concenus Driven Development [[1](#ref1)] crops up.

-### Removing fine control
+### Removing control

 The *generated* CSS is out of your control.
 This can cause performance problems [[2](#ref2)].
-Also source file size can be deceiving [[3](#ref3)] in that the generated CSS could be significantly larger than the source file.
-If control is taken back, duplication is likely avoided and performance doesn't become a problem.
+Also source file size can be deceiving [[3](#ref3)] because the generated CSS is likely significantly larger than the source file, potentially causing performance problems.

 ### Onboarding and recruitment

-Onboarding for candidates that don't have knowledge of CSS preprocessors (or the workflows around them) might be slowed down and the recruitment net might be a little smaller for it too.
+Onboarding for candidates that don't have knowledge of CSS preprocessors (or the workflows around them) becomes more costly and the size of the recruitment netis reduced.
 Whilst it's not a steep learning curve, it's still something you might want to consider.

 ### Maintainence issues

 As an example, I have seen `@brandRed` (instead of `#ff0000`) sprinkled across various CSS files which isn't really advantageous.
 If the colour changes to something that isn't a red, then you have to do a search and replace anyway, and search and replace isn't exactly difficult.
-Regardless, there are alternative ways baked right into CSS.
+Regardless, there are alternative ways baked right into CSS as we see below.

 ## But what about variables, mixins, and nesting?